On distinct perpendicular bisectors and pinned distances in finite fields: Distinct perpendicular bisectors

 Hence, we can write

 where $J$ is the all-$1$s matrix, $I$ is the identity matrix, and $E=[E_{xy}]$ is a matrix such that

 By Lemma \ref{th:reflections}, any fixed pair of points has $(q-1)(q+1)$ distinct non-trivial translations.
-Hence, the sum of the absolute values of the elements on each row of $E$ is equal to $(q-1)(q+1)$; in other words, for any $i \in [n]$,
+Hence, the sum of the absolute values of the elements on each row of $E$ is equal to $(q-1)(q+1)$; in other words, for any $1\leq i \leq n$, Hence, by Lemma \ref{th:Gershgorin}, the absolute value of each eigenvalue of $E$ is bounded by $(q-1)(q+1)$.